 There also appears to be at least one thing found in both digital assets, they will be adopted solely for payments in the form of currency.
 Neither Europe nor China plans to offer their digital currency as an investment vehicle.
 Moreover, they both seem to be pushing away any sign of cryptocurrency or stablecoin similarity.
 While this may be bullish for global blockchain adoption, it is not helpful for the existing cryptocurrency ecosystem.
 If true, powerful global institutions will seek to build upon what developers have worked so hard on in the past decade by replacing modern cryptocurrencies with legacy-based solutions.
 Based on recent regulatory pressure from the FCA, SEC, and CFTC, a future where cryptocurrencies are ‘regulated to death’ is not outside the realm of possibilities.

 In summary, what can we say about the future of a digital euro and how it will affect the rest of the world?
 Based on recent public information, it seems that the CBDC will be solely used for massive adoption within the digital payments landscape for retail consumers.
 The digital euro will be a currency and not an asset which individuals can invest in.
 Furthermore, it will take at least until the middle of 2021 before the ECB develops the currency technologically.

-Check out our social media pages for all our news and updates, and subscribe to our newsletter to get new insight articles this month. www.dweb.info for all things dWeb.
+Follow us on facebook for all our news and updates, and subscribe to our newsletter to get new insight articles this month. dwebguide.com for all things dWeb.